Jennifer Lopez Reunited With Marc Anthony For Professional And Personal Reasons

 Jennifer Lopez had been involved in a number of relationships before she married Marc Anthony, including marriages to Ojani Noa, a Cuban waiter, and Cris Judd, a backup dancer.
 She was also in romantic relationships with rapper Sean Combs and actor Ben Affleck.

-Despite already dealing with two divorces and several breakups, her split from Marc Anthony proved to be the hardest to deal with, as their relationship had been a long one, and the actress and singer knew the breakup would be devastating for their then-six-year-old twins.
+Despite already dealing with two divorces and several breakups, her split from Marc Anthony proved to be the hardest to deal with, as their relationship had been a long one, and the actress and singer knew the breakup would be devastating for their then-6-year-old twins.

 Jennifer Lopez and Marc Anthony are not getting back together anytime soon: "There is a reason we're not together." https://t.co/lE2xY7w1xK pic.twitter.com/ML3JEQujYZ